goldin2008/Modeling_Projects/README.md

 a data leakage problem that, in our setting, may result from using almost-identical commands for training the model and for validating it.
+Our dataset is very imbalanced, since the number of clean commands is an order of magnitude larger than that of malicious commands.
+In order to prevent model bias towards the larger class, we constructed the training set by duplicating each malicious command used for training 8 times so that the ratio of clean/malicious training commands is 1:1.
+We preferred to handle imbalance this way rather than by using under-sampling in order to avoid the risk of over-fitting, which may result when a neural network is trained using a small number of examples.
 ```

 ```